iiab/iiab/roles/calibre-web/README.rst

 Configuration
 -------------
-You can login using the default administration account.
-Then select "Configuration" under admin panel.
+To configure calibre-web, first login as 'Admin'.
+Then select 'Configuration' under the admin panel.

-The default database path is /library/calibre-web/
+The default calibre-web settings are stored under '/library/calibre-web/config/app.db' database file.
+The calibre-web stores its eBook information in calibre database '/library/calibre-web/metadata.db' file.

 Upgrading
 ---------
 Reinstalling Calibre-web automatically upgrades to the latest version.
 Please backup your configuration before reinstalling.
-To retain your configuration set calibreweb_provision variable to False.
+To retain your configuration set `calibreweb_provision` variable to False.

-You can manually upgrade while following commands:
+You can manually upgrade using 'git' command:

 $ cd /opt/calibre-web

 $ sudo git pull

-Backup Content
+Backuping Content
 --------------
-Calibre-web stores its configuration into SQLite database file /library/calibre-web/app.db.
+Calibre-web stores eBooks and various configuration settings under /library/calibre-web.
-The content is stored in various folders under /library/calibre-web.
-Please backup the files before upgrading.
-Also set calibreweb_provision variable to False before upgrading.
+Please backup this folder before upgrading.
+Also set `calibreweb_provision` variable to False before upgrading to prevent the Provision script from over-writting your settings.

 Known Issues
 ------------
-Current implementation of the calibre-web in Internet in a box doesn't include https/SSL configuration.
+Trying to access a empty public bookshelf causes a system error.

-Some of the administration login urls might not work.
+Current implementation of the calibre-web in Internet in a box doesn't include ebook converter program.